lit-mod-viz/narrative-time-space/annotator-guidelines.md

 ### 1.2 Timeline and Contact Information

-**We are running a short "pilot" task to garner feedback on the clarity of the annotation guidelines and to get a sense of what inter-annotator agreement will be.** The pilot consists of a single chapter of text, which will be sent to all annotators.
+**We are running a short "pilot" task to garner feedback on the clarity of the annotation guidelines and to get an initial sense of inter-annotator agreement.** The pilot consists of a single chapter of text, which will be sent out to all annotators.

 Melody Ju - melody@cs.columbia.edu